libraryaddict/loopgyou/README.md

 If you would like to make your own modifications to the script, the recommended way is to compile and install the script manually.

 1. Compile the script, following instructions in the [kol-ts-starter](https://github.com/docrostov/kol-ts-starter).
-2. Copy loopgyou.js from KoLmafia/scripts/loop-gyou to your Mafia scripts directory.
+2. Copy loopgyou.js and the choice.ash from KoLmafia/scripts/loop-gyou to your Mafia scripts directory.